Welcome to my Site!

-My wife Marian and I will celebrate 29 years of marriage this year.
+My wife Marian and I will celebrate 30 years of marriage this year.
 We have four children, Mark, Madison, Damaris and Aaron Jr. In our years together, we have called Arizona, Wisconsin and California home.
 Our family is diverse.
 We believe that diversity is a blessing.
 We've met and made friends with many good people in communities across this nation from Arizona to Wisconsin and now California.
-Everyday is a lesson in holding on, forgiving and seeing God in each other.
-Peace and Good - aaront.
+Everyday is a lesson in holding on, forgiving and loving each other.

 This composition was one of my first.
 I remember the lyrics came to me as I drove from Sedona to Phoenix on a rainy day.
 It is for Lent.